Aadit-Munjal/CSCI5561_Project/README.md

     cd 5561_Project
     ```
 2. Create and activate virtual environment (highly recommended):

     Open3D only supports python versions 3.8 - 3.12.
-This project was tested and run on a windows machine with python 3.9.13 installed.
+The 3D reconstruction pipeline was tested and run on a windows machine with python 3.9.13 installed.
-3. To install all necessary packages, the following command can be utilized:
+4. To install all necessary packages, the following command can be utilized:
     ```bash
     pip install -r requirements.txt
     ```